Ari-43/xborders/README.md

 **System dependencies**
 * libwnck (Tested with version 40.1-1, Arch: `sudo pacman -S libwnck3` Debian: `sudo apt install libwnck-3-0` NOTE: may need 'libwnck-3-0-dev' for Debian)
 * gtk
-* a compositor that supports transparent windows ([picom](https://github.com/yshui/picom) is what I am using)
+* a compositor that supports transparent windows (i.e. [picom](https://github.com/yshui/picom))

 Manually installing **Python dependencies** is **not required when installing with pipx**.

 ### Recommended Dependencies
 * libnotify (Debian: `sudo apt install libnotify-bin` Arch: `sudo pacman -S libnotify`)

-### Note for compositor
+### Note for Picom
-If you don't want your entire screen blurred please add `role = 'xborder'` to your blur-exclude!
+If you don't want your entire screen blurred, add the following to your `picom.conf` in the window `rules` section
 ```
-blur-background-exclude = [
+rules = (
+	{ role = "xborder";
-  # prevents picom from blurring the background
+		# Exempt xborder from background blur
-  "role   = 'xborder'",
+		blur-background = false;
+	},
 	...
-];
+)
 ```

-## xborders on top of i3:
+## i3 w/ xborder rounded borders:
 ![image](https://user-images.githubusercontent.com/82973108/160370439-8b7a5feb-c186-4954-a029-b718b59fd957.png)
-## i3 default:
+## i3 w/ Picom rounded borders:
 ![image](https://user-images.githubusercontent.com/82973108/160370578-3ea7e3e9-723a-4054-b7b0-2b0110d809c0.png)

 ### Config
 Configuration options can be found by passing in the argument `--help` on the command line, or by specifying a config file with the argument `-c`.
-If no config file is specified with the `-c` argument, xborders will look for one at ~/.config/xborders/xborders.json.
+If no config file is specified with the `-c` argument, xborders will look for one at `~/.config/xborders/xborders.json`.
 However, it will not create the file if it is missing.

 The config file is just a simple json file with the keys being the same as the command-line arguments (except without the "--" at the beginning).
 # Updating